KrisRJack/Chatty-App/README.md

 # Chatty.
 App
-### Warning: This project is early in development and a work-in-progress.
-There will bugs 🐛.

-This has been an ongoing side-project that I recently decided to start again from scratch.
-The goal of this project is to build a simple topic based social media app (similar to Reddit).

-While the project itself is mostly UI work right now, I've started implementing some backend logic using Firebase (Algolia for Search) mostly within the launch and feed controllers.
-This app is being built with accessibilty in mind using `UIFont.preferredFont`, landscape mode, and dark mode capabilities.

-Below are screenshots of the app SO FAR.
-More will be added as progress continues.
+Topic based social media app (essentially a mash-up of Twitter & Reddit).
+Written in Swift using Firebase, Realm, & Algolia.
+Being developed with accessibilty in mind using `UIFont.preferredFont`, landscape, and dark mode capabilities.
+Project is super early in development and mostly UI at this point (there will be bugs 🐛).

 To see more of my side projects, visit [krisrjack.com](https://www.krisrjack.com).

 #### Light Mode
 <img src="https://github.com/KrisRJack/Prometheus/blob/main/Screenshots/launch.light.jpg" width="250px">&#160;